alvarogarcia7/uniq-files/README.md

 ## Assumptions

-  * About the hash function: Two files with the same contents produce the same hash value.
-Two files with different contents produce different hash values.
+  * About the hash function:
+    * Two files with the same contents produce the same hash value
+    * Two files with different contents produce different hash values.
 [1]

 ## Run book